mmourani/hscode-scraper/README.md

 ## Plan & Next Steps
 - **Expand brand intelligence:** Add more brands, products, and HS code mappings to `brand_products.json`.
-- **Enhance related keyword and definition mapping:** Add more synonyms, related categories, and definitions to `related_keywords.json` and `definition_map.json` for smarter fallback.
+- **Enhance related keyword and definition mapping:** Add more synonyms, related categories, and definitions to `related_keywords.json` and `definition_map.json` for smarter fallback and more specific suggestions for generic queries.
+- **Expand multilingual support:** Add more language mappings and improve detection for non-English queries.
 - **International HS code mapping:** Integrate official correlation tables for more accurate cross-country code suggestions (including EU dataset).
 - **Web interface:** Build a user-friendly web app for search and comparison.
 - **Datasheet/product scraping:** (Optional) Integrate datasheet or product scraping for even more accurate matching.
 - **Testing and validation:** Continue to test with real-world queries and edge cases, and refine the intelligence and fallback logic.
+- **Community feedback:** Encourage users to suggest new product types, languages, and improvements via GitHub issues or pull requests.

 ## How to Contribute
 - Fork the repo, create a branch, and submit a pull request.